GeorgeDaoud3/SOFE4630U-MS3/README.md

 ## 4. Stream Processing the MNIST Dataset

-In this example, the data will be read and store into Google Pub/Sub as shown in the following figure.
+In this example, the data will be read and stored in Google Pub/Sub, as shown in the following figure.
 Because this is a streaming process, it will keep running until you manually stop it.

 ![Stream Processing using Dataflow](images/st_1.jpg)

 1. Create two topics **mnist_image**, and **mnist_predict** at **Google Pub/Sub**.
-2. Run the Data flow job that reads JSON objects from the **mnist_image** topic, apply it to the ML model, send the prediction results via **mnist_predict** topic.
+2. Run the Data flow job that reads JSON objects from the **mnist_image** topic, apply it to the ML model, and send the prediction results via the **mnist_predict** topic.
     ``` cmd
     cd ~/SOFE4630U-MS3/mnist
     PROJECT=$(gcloud config list project --format "value(core.project)")